-Virgo’s are realists and want to live a useful life, usually setting aside the things in life which are not considered to be practical.
+Virgo is a realist and wants to live a useful life, usually setting aside the things in life which are not considered to be practical.
 Liz Greene says that Virgo can throw away romance, and tragically life is full of work and drudgery.
-In Virgo’s world, everything is carefully studied; analysed and improved, and the more introverted Virgo suffers from shyness and lack of social ease and confidence.
+In the Virgo’s world, everything is carefully studied; analysed and improved, and the more introverted Virgo suffers from shyness and lack of social ease and confidence.
 A sense of inadequacy can create an inferiority complex, and they also have an intense need for privacy.

 Virgo also needs security, and this prevents them from taking risks in life.
-Often preferring the safety of a 9-5 daily routine, it would appear that guaranteeing their future is a more practical option for all earth signs.
-The stage which Virgo represents in the sequence of the zodiac is that of the completion of the individual.
-In Latin the word Virgo means "unmarried" or "self-possessed".
-Virgo is not a dependent sign, and they are learning about self-sufficiency, and belong to no one.
+Often preferring the safety of a 9-5 daily routine, and it would appear that guaranteeing their future is a more practical option for all earth signs.
+The stage, which Virgo represents in regards to the sequence of the zodiac is that of the completion of the individual.
+In Latin, the word Virgo means "unmarried" or "self-possessed".
+Virgo is not a dependent sign, and they are learning about self-sufficiency and belongs to no one.
 The symbol for Virgo is the Maiden or Virgin, and is endowed with the gifts of womanhood and can remain independent and whole.

-Atrologer Arthur Dion Jungian Birth Charts: How to Interpret the Horoscope Using Jungian Psychology (Aquarian Astrology Handbook) phrases Virgo’s penchant for detail in a powerful way.
-By focusing on a small flaw Virgo can miss out on the whole picture.
+Astrologer Arthur Dion Jungian Birth Charts: How to Interpret the Horoscope Using Jungian Psychology (Aquarian Astrology Handbook) phrases Virgo’s penchant for detail in a powerful way.
+By focusing on a small flaw, Virgo can miss out on the whole picture.

 Today, Virgoans find themselves in a time when the word 'virgin' prompts childish sexual jokes about their sign of the zodiac.
 Many young women grow up believing not in their autonomous right to enjoy or refrain from sex in their own time (as did the ancient virgins), but in sanctified virgnity that they have to preserve at all costs.
 Yet they also fear to remain Virgins for too long, in case they are ridiculed as old maids and accused of frigidity.
 The Virgoan has to shake free from all those distortions of the meaning behind her sign.
 The ancient tradition she can reclaim is that of the autonomous and creative woman, fully involved with the life of her people but very much her own mistress.The Knot of Time: Astrology and the Female Experience